RestoCat: The Secret to Catweaving

 - Throw out some HoTs (I guess we should keep our party alive).

 - Auto attack in cat form.

 - This is very similar to the single target catweaving rotation, except we have multiple mobs to keep our DoT’s on, and Shred is replaced by Swipe.

 - Maintain Sunfire and Moonfire on the targets at all times.
 Sunfire is a higher priority cast if the targets are within 5 yards of each other.

 - Cast Swipe as your Cat Form filler ability.
-You can use Shred instead to nuke down a priority target but it is a DPS loss.
+You can also use Shred instead to nuke down a priority target.

 - Your choice of finisher is identical to the single target rotation.

-- You can Rip multiple targets, and should do so if they will live longer than 14 seconds, and if you will spend most of that time in Cat or Bear Form.
+- You can Rip multiple targets, and should do so if they will live longer than 14 seconds.

 - Maintain Sunfire on all targets.